richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 All `buckets` variables should start with an S3 protocol - either `s3://` or `s3n://`.
-Each variable can include a sub-folder within the bucket as required.
-A trailing slash is optional.
+Each variable can include a sub-folder within the bucket as required, and a trailing slash is optional.

-For example, the following are all valid bucket settings:
+The following are all valid bucket settings:

     :buckets:
-      :assets: my-snowplow-static/hiveql/
+      :assets: s3://my-public-snowplow-assets
-      :serde: my-snowplow-static/jars
+      :serde: s3n://my-snowplow-logs/
-      :in: my-snowplow-log-bucket
+      :processing: s3n://my-snowplow-etl/processing

 Please note that all buckets must exist prior to running EmrEtlRunner.

 #### emr

+This is where we configure the operation of EMR.
+The variables with defaults can typically left as-is, but you will need to set:

+1. `placement` is the which Amazon EC2 location in which the job should run.
+The full list of EC2 locations, please see XXX
+2. `ec2_key_name`

 Section to come.

 #### snowplow

-Section to come.
+This section allows you to update the versions of the Hive deserializer (`serde`) and HiveQL script (`hiveql`) run by EmrEtlRunner.
+Having this versioning in the `config.yml` file means that you can upgrade the ETL process without having to update EmrEtlRunner itself.

 ## Usage